-Codego Announces White-Label Banking Solution With License From NBB
+Codego Announces White-Label Banking Solution With License From Nbb

-(MENAFN- Zex PR Wire) Codego , an innovator in the financial technology sector, proudly presents its ingenious, all-in-one banking solution.
-This cutting-edge platform, licensed by the National Bank of Belgium (NBB), amalgamates multiple banking services into a single system.
+(MENAFN- GlobeNewsWire - Nasdaq) Milan,Italy, Sept.
+01, 2023 (GLOBE NEWSWIRE) -- This cutting-edge platform, licensed by the National Bank of Belgium (NBB), amalgamates multiple banking services into a single system.

 Codego is built for the modern era, offering a customizable experience and daily customer profile analysis.
 The project revolutionizes the financial landscape, delivering a powerful toolset to a diverse client base.